Nokia 5.3

 The Nokia 5.3 is a Nokia-branded mid-range smartphone by HMD Global, running Android One.
 It was announced on March 19, 2020, alongside the Nokia 8.3 5G, Nokia 1.3 and Nokia 5310 (2020).

 Design

-The Nokia 5.3 is powered by the Qualcomm 665 System-on-Chip paired with 3, 4 or 6 GB of RAM depending on the variant.
+The Nokia 5.3 is powered by the Qualcomm Snapdragon 665 system-on-chip paired with 3, 4 or 6 GB of RAM depending on the variant.
 It has 64 GB of internal storage, which can be expanded with a MicroSD card.
 Depending on the variant, there is space for either a single NanoSIM or a Nano-SIM and another SIM in standby.

 The phone weighs 185 g and is 8.5 mm thick.
 It has a dewdrop notch and bezels with a chin at the bottom with the Nokia logo.
 The Nokia 5.3, like the second series of Nokia Android phones, has a dedicated Google Assistant button on the left of the phone which can be pressed to quickly activate the Google Assistant or held and released for the Google Assistant to start and stop listening.
 The phone is sold in 3 colours — Cyan, Sand, and Charcoal.

+In 2021, the Nokia 5.4 was released, featuring nearly identical specifications, with the exception of the new punch-hole front camera design.